 The goal of the RoboCup Humanoid League is to develop a team of humanoid robots that can compete against the human World Soccer Champion in 2050.
 In recent years, there were many rule changes introduced to the league in order to bring the level of complexity closer to human soccer.
-In the RoboCup 2018 competitions, drop-in games were introduced to the AdultSize class, in which two teams consisting of two robots competed with each other, and several teams performed very well.
+In this year, there were several teams which performed very well despite recent rule changes.
+In

 Fig. 1.
 Left: NimbRo AdultSize Robots: Copedo, NimbRo-OP2 and NimbRo-OP2X.
-Right: The NimbRo team at RoboCup 2018 in Motnréal.
+Right: The NimbRo team at RoboCup 2018.